-Applicants for the MA with a major in liberal studies must submit all of the following documentation to the College of Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602, to be considered for admission:
+Applicants for the MA with a major in liberal studies must submit all of the following documentation to Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602, to be considered for admission:

-Applicants who meet general admission requirements to the College of Graduate Studies are eligible for admission to this program.
+Applicants who meet general admission requirements to Graduate Studies are eligible for admission to this program.
 A particular undergraduate major is not specified for admission to this program.

 Applicants must meet one of the following admission formula requirements.
 For purposes of computing the undergraduate GPA, a 4.0 grade-point scale is used.
 The plus (+) and minus (-) grades from undergraduate transcripts are not used in calculating the GPA.
 Please use the following concordance tables when figuring your formula.
 GRE http://www.ets.org/s/gre/pdf/concordance_information.pdf

 MINIMUM REQUIREMENTS FOR THE MA DEGREE WITH A MAJOR IN LIBERAL STUDIES